 Cons: Price does not decrease significantly as quantity increases, full color photographs are not possible

-Process: Digital Offset uses an electrostatic charge to create printing plates which can be changed from page to page.
-That means each invitation can be personalized for each guest without signficant cost.
+Process: Digital Offset uses an electrostatic charge to create printing impressions which can be changed from page to page.
+It's great for quick-turnarounds and offers great flexibility.

 Pros: Ability to print white ink; high quality; ink permeates the paper and does not have the sheen that digital toner does